A multi-state mapping approach to surface hopping: Implementation details

+\revb{After each time step, the adiabatic populations were calculated, and if a new state $b$ had reached a higher population than state $a$, we used 10 bisections to find the crossing point $\delta t<\Delta t$ where $P_a(\delta t)=P_b(\delta t)$.
+In each bisection iteration, Eq.~\eqref{eq:Verlet} was used to propagate the system on state $a$ from the original starting point, but through a time step of $\delta t$ rather than $\Delta t$.
+After the hop, the remainder of the original time step, $\Delta t-\delta t$, was processed in the same way, starting on the new active surface if the hop had been successful.
+Occasionally, after an unsuccessful hop, we found that the trajectory would attempt to hop again multiple times before reaching the end of the full time step $\Delta t$.
+There may be better ways to deal with this, but in the present calculations we simply abandoned the trajectory after 30 unsuccessful hopping attempts within any given time step.
+This happened for less than 1.6\% of the trajectories in the worst case.}

-where $a$ is the index of the active surface.
-After each time step, the adiabatic populations were calculated, and if a new state $b$ had reached higher a population than state $a$, the active surface was switched and the momentum was rescaled to conserve the total energy (or reversed and the hop abandoned if the kinetic energy was insufficient to cross the potential step).
-Since the adiabatic population difference associated with the hop has the time derivative
+The hops were implemented by switching the active surface and rescaling the momentum to conserve the total energy, or reversing the momentum and abandoning the hop if the kinetic energy was insufficient to cross the potential step.
+The time derivative of the adiabatic population difference associated with a hop is